TheJedis2020/arch_katas_2020/README.md

 ## Prelude

 All successful business stories start with a problem to solve.
 In this case, all began with a very personal pain.
 Kwaku, the person who originated the idea of "Farmacy Food", was frustrated, overwhelmed by a recent failure of his latest business venture.
-His energy level was low, his time was extremely limited, and his mind was preoccupied by anything but maintaining a healthy diet.
+His energy levels were low, his time extremely limited, and his mind was preoccupied by anything but maintaining a healthy diet.
 It was then, when a thought of how to get a healthy snack without worrying about its quality or wasting too much precious time on preparing it or looking for it struck a business chord.
 Modern entrepreneur is a high pressure business machine, and a well-functioning machine needs high quality fuel provided when necessary.
 We are what we eat.
 We function as we eat.
 It is especially important in these trying times, where COVID-19 wreaks havoc in the restaurants and food markets.
 Kwaku already has the dots - the kitchen, the fridges, the locations.
 Our goal as a team is to help him to connect them, by creating a system that can grow, expand, thrive and benefit both the owners and the community as a whole.

 ## The Vision